 RuggedButts Rash Guard Shirt & Swim Trunks

-The longer collar provide extra protection around your little one’s neck.
-Remember, rash guard shirts are support to fit a little snug, so you do not want to order the size too big.
+The longer collar provides extra protection around your little one’s neck.
+Remember, rash guard shirts are supported to fit a little snug, so you do not want to order the size too big.

 SwimZip Rash Guard

 The SwimZip Rash Guard is another full-length rash guard for babies that provide full-body sun protection.
 Plus, the designs are the cutest.

 The sizing for these sun protective swimsuits is more liberal, so your baby can wear them longer.

 Parents can appreciate the tag-less design that won’t irritate your little one.
 Your little one can hang out at the beach or pool with complete protection and comfort.